Turkish war crimes: Turkish War of Independence

 Vahagn Avedian argues that the Turkish War of Independence was not directed against the Allied Powers, but that its main objective was to get rid of non-Turkish minority groups.
 The Turkish National Movement, led by Mustafa Kemal Atatürk, maintained the aggressive policies of the CUP against Christians; most former members of the CUP joined the movement, and were active participants in the war.

-In a secret telegram to General Kâzım Karabekir (who would launch an invasion of Armenia in 1920), Foreign Minister Ahmet Muhtar Mollaoğlu stated that "the most important thing is to eliminate Armenia physically and politically".
-Rıza Nur, one of the Turkish delegates at Lausanne, wrote that "disposing of people of different races, languages and religions in our country is the most … vital issue".
-Avedian holds that the existence of the Armenian Republic was considered as the "greatest threat" for the continuation of Turkish state, and that for this reason, they "fulfilled the genocidal policy of its CUP predecessor".
-After the Christian population was destroyed, the focus shifted to the Kurdish population.
-Historian Erik Sjöberg said that "It seems, in the end, unlikely that the Turkish Nationalist leaders, though secular in name, ever had any intention of allowing any sizeable non-Muslim minority to remain."

 Raymond Kévorkian states that "removing non-Turks from the sanctuary of Anatolia" was among the main activities of the Turkish Nationalists after World War I. Preventing Armenians and other Christians from returning home, and therefore allowing their properties to be retained by those who had stolen them during the war, was a key factor in securing popular support for the Turkish National Movement.
 Christian civilians were subjected to forced deportation to expel them from the country, a policy that continued after the war.
 These deportations were similar to those employed during the Armenian genocide, and caused many deaths.
 Many Greek men were conscripted into unarmed labor battalions where the death rate sometimes exceeded 90 percent.
 Over 1 million Greeks were expelled (as were all remaining Armenians in the areas of Diyarbekir, Mardin, Urfa, Harput, and Malatia), forced across the border into French-mandated Syria.

+Historian Erik Sjöberg said that "It seems, in the end, unlikely that the Turkish Nationalist leaders, though secular in name, ever had any intention of allowing any sizeable non-Muslim minority to remain."